pwnageByButchy/pwnageByButchy.github.io/_posts/2020-04-28-golden-snapshoter-in-test-yay!!!.md

 Then to run it do the following:
 6. Configure all the variables in the settings.py to match your environment
-7. run python3 ./GoldenSnapshoter.py and follwo the prompts
+7. run python3 ./GoldenSnapshoter.py and follow the prompts

 <center><a title="GoldenSnapshoter on Github" href="https://github.com/pwnageByButchy/GoldenSnapshoter" target="_blank"><i class="fab fa-github fa-2x"></i></a></center>